noorwsi/Student-Grade-Management/README.md

 - Making a login page with a user id and password (password validation)
 - Generate a graph to show all the data

+Make sure to write comments when you are implementing the code!!